#LogisticsAdvice

 Opportunities for global business expansion

 For businesses exploring international expansion, the global market in 2026 is full of opportunity.
-Rapid e-commerce growth across Asia-Pacific and the Middle East—particularly in hubs like Singapore and the United Arab Emirates—is fueling cross-border trade and enabling brands to reach new customers worldwide.
+E-commerce is growing rapidly across Asia-Pacific and the Middle East, particularly in hubs like Singapore and the United Arab Emirates.
+That growth is fuelling cross-border trade and helping brands reach new customers worldwide.

 Global retail e-commerce sales are expected to exceed $6 trillion in 20261.